pythonbyexample/PBE/dbetut/blog.rst

             return months

-The `months()` method is used directly from the template; it needs to go over the years and months and assign posts to each month.
+I will use `months()` directly from the template; it needs to go over the years and months and assign posts to each month.

 CommentForm